Focus

 The number of human accounts that are local accounts, which are accounts that were not created through your identity provider.
 Local accounts are a security risk because the identity provider is not managing access for them.
 Because they have bypassed the identity provider, it is difficult to enforce security policies for them.

-The Identity Security component identifies these risky local accounts by comparing account information from the Salesforce instance with account information from the identity provider.
+The Identity Security component identifies these risky local accounts by comparing account information from the application instance with account information from the identity provider.
 For this reason, the dashboard will display the local account information only if the Identity Security component is integrated with an instance of either the Microsoft Azure or the Okta identity provider.
 If the dashboard is not displaying this information, you can Add Provider and follow the steps to onboard Okta or Microsoft 365.

 The identity provider that the Identity Security component uses for this comparison is the identity provider that is currently selected in the Identity Providers list.
 If more than one identity provider instance is connected to SSPM, you can select a different identity provider from the list.